 Good grades boost confidence

 A study at the University of Michigan found that 80 percent of students surveyed based their self-worth on academic performance, while family support and pride in them came in second place.

 A study at King’s College showed adolescents with low self-esteem were more likely to have poor health, be involved in criminal behavior, and earn less than their peers.
-Since it’s overwhelmingly poor students who are prone to bad grades, a self-reinforcing loop is created.
+Since it’s overwhelmingly poor students who are prone to bad grades, it creates a self-reinforcing loop.
 Poverty leads to bad grades and low self-esteem, which leads to more poverty and social dysfunction.

 Good grades open the door to college and university

 High school grades matter most if you have hopes of going to college.
-The grade point average (GPA) is one factor that colleges may consider when they decide to accept or deny a student.
+The grade point average (GPA) is one factor that colleges may consider when deciding to accept or deny a student.

-If you want to go on to graduate or professional school, your college grades are even more important.
-The competition among applicants for law school, medical school, veterinary school, graduate business school, and most programs in graduate arts and sciences is formidable.
-Your college grades will probably be the most important factor in determining whether you are admitted or not.
+If you want to continue to graduate or professional school, your college grades are even more important.
+The competition among applicants for law school, medical school, veterinary school, graduate business school, and most graduate arts and sciences programs is formidable.
+As a result, your college grades will probably be the most important factor in determining whether you are admitted or not.

-Experienced admissions officers know that grades predict success in advanced work better than do test scores.
+Experienced admissions officers know that grades predict success in advanced work better than test scores.
 Of course, a few people with the right connections or with a great record of achievement in extracurricular affairs will be admitted despite mediocre grades — but that happens less often than you think.
 The best graduate and professional schools have two to ten times as many applicants as they have spaces.
 They can afford to take only the best.
 In many fields, no one with less than a B average is even considered, and some schools seldom admit anyone with less than an A- average.

 Good grades can lead to more scholarships

 Getting accepted is one thing; receiving a scholarship is another matter.
-Colleges also look at grades when they decide whether to award funding to students.
+Colleges also look at grades when deciding whether to award funding to students.